pfroud/DialPlus/README.md

 After 6:00pm, the needle doesn't line up correctly with the ticks on the dial.

 In the screenshots below, the entire watchface is shown on the left and a zoomed-in region around the needle is shown on the right.
+At 6:00, the red line is perfectly aligned with the gray tick.
+But on hours after 6:00, the red line is one pixel out of alignment.
 The digital clocks are the watchface itself drawing what time it thinks it is; I did not add them after taking the screenshots.

 <p align="center" style="text-align: center">
 <img src="readme_images/alignment.png?raw=true" alt="Incorrect needle alignment after 6:00pm">